activated nut grainless granola

 - Enjoy warm or store in an airtight container for up to a week!

 I love having my granola (if not just by the spoonful) on top of some coconut yogurt, chia seed pudding, or just with some almond milk and berries.
-It's not too sweet, so you don't feel like your OD-ing on the sugar.
+It's not too sweet, so you don't feel like you're OD-ing on the sugar.
 The dates add the perfect amount of sweetness with some tasty chewiness.
 It's toasty, crunchy, earthy, and nutty.

 One of my favorite parts of this recipe is the use of the egg white and water.
 It binds together the chunks of nuts and seeds so that when it's baking we get those nice big clusters.
 Definitely a key ingredient!